VinceBarresi/programming_challenges/README.md

 23. Given a sum, print all numbers and their index from an un-ordered array that add up the sum value

+24. Write a program to replace 0's with 5's in any array given.